sweon/ReadLog/README.md

 - **📚 Essential Reading Tracking**: Easily add books and track your progress by recording the pages you've read in each session.
 - **📊 Progress Visualization**:
-  - Visual charts showing both **Daily Progress** and **Cumulative Progress**.
+  - Visual charts showing **Cumulative Progress**.
-  - Automatic calculation of completion percentage and remaining pages.
+  - Automatic calculation of completion percentage.
 - **🔄 Private Device Sync**: Synchronize your data between multiple devices (e.g., PC and Mobile).
   - **End-to-End Encrypted**: Data is encrypted using AES-GCM before leaving your device.
   - **Relay Signaling**: Seamless connection using Room IDs or QR Codes (no account required).